Neighbourhood Safer Places (NSP)

 The main purpose is of an NSP is to provide some level of protection to human life from the immediate life-threatening effects of a bushfire.
 An NSP will not guarantee safety in all circumstances as they still entail some risk, both in moving to them and while sheltering in them; they cannot be considered completely safe.

-Although Queensland Fire and Emergency Services (QFES) cannot guarantee an immediate presence during a bushfire, every effort will be made to provide support as soon as resources are available.
+Although Queensland Fire Department (QFD) cannot guarantee an immediate presence during a bushfire, every effort will be made to provide support as soon as resources are available.
 The following limitations of an NSP need to be considered if people plan to use one as a last resort:

-• QFES may not be present, in the event that they will be fighting the main fire front elsewhere
+• QFD may not be present, in the event that they will be fighting the main fire front elsewhere

 • NSPs do not cater for animals or pets